Resentment and its victims: Hate without cause

 By its very nature, resentment tends to persist.

 Many times, resentment occurs in people who feel victimized when they are not.
-For resentment may arise when privilege is threatened, or narcissistic supply withdrawn.

-What’s more, “A person may become resentful as a result of a slight injustice or a grave one, perhaps harboring the same bitterness and anger over a small matter as they would over a more serious issue.”20
+What’s more, “A person may become resentful as a result of a slight injustice or a grave one, perhaps harboring the same bitterness and anger over a small matter as they would over a more serious issue.”23

 And: “Nobody resents just one thing.”
 “Instead, each new incident of perceived unfairness automatically links onto previous ones, eventually forging a heavy chain.”
 “The chain of resentment makes us look for things to resent.”
-“No offense is too trivial or too unrealistic to be added as yet another link on the chain.”21
+“No offense is too trivial or too unrealistic to be added as yet another link on the chain.”24

 The longer resentment seethes in darkness: